stensonb/go-sheepit-client/README.md

 This is a fork of the go-sheepit-client written found [here](https://github.com/stuarta0/go-sheepit-client).

-**NOTE: This project is a work in progress and will eventualy be used as a replacement for the official Java client**
+**NOTE: This project is a work in progress and will eventually be used as a replacement for the official Java client**

 The purpose of this client is to provide a native executable for each platform that interacts with the distributed render farm [SheepIt](https://www.sheepit-renderfarm.com/).
 This removes the dependency on the JVM which reduces the required overhead and makes server deployment easier.